 Gift Wellness Gadgets

 Garshana Self-Massage Gloves.
 These handmade raw silk gloves by Moon Magic are perfect for daily, dry massage.
 Garshana, is an Ayurvedic practice recommended for all.
 It supports moving stagnated toxins and the lymph nodes.
 It also leaves the skin exfoliated and glowing!
 Garshana is especially helpful for those with poor circulation.

 Tongue Scraper.
 Okay, it’s not the most romantic gift, but gently scraping the tongue on a daily basis is mouth opening!
 An easy and quick way to tune into the body, since the tongue is connected to all the main organs.
 Daily use can help raise awareness about one’s wellbeing both physically and mentally.
 Read about the benefits here.

 Neti Pot.
 Does your loved one snore, have sinus issues or a dulled sense of smell?
 Neti’ing a few times a week can help!
 It’s a great practical gift that will last a lifetime.
 Nothing says love like helping someone care for their sinuses.
 Click here to see how to use a neti pot.

 Gift a Good Read

 The Prime by Dr. Kulreet Chaudhary.
 I cannot say enough about this book!
 Dr. Chaudhary says it like it is—bold and fearless.
 She is an integrative doctor with an expertise in neurology and ayurveda.
 The Prime explores her personal journey in connecting the gut and the mind.
 The book also offers a program to empower one towards balanced health, with a focus on strengthening digestion.
-It’s an easy, digestable read with depth.
+It’s an easy, digestible read with depth.
 A terrific book for someone who want to learn more about Ayurveda, the mind-gut connection and/or work towards improving digestion.
+Click here to purchase.

 Gift Spices & Ghee